 This myth arose because Business Manager has so many more options and settings than Ads Manager.
 As a result, it can be a bit overwhelming when you first log in and see all the various offerings Business Manager has for you.

-However, if you have confidently executed ad campaigns within the Facebook Ads Manager or Power Editor, you will also be able to navigate Business Manager with ease.
+However, if you have confidently executed ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. within the Facebook Ads Manager or Power Editor, you will also be able to navigate Business Manager with ease.

 Remember: Using Business Manager and Ads Manager is not an either or; they work together.